Mark Zuckerberg’s 2019 resolution: Host ‘discussions’ about tech’s role in society

-After pledging to ‘fix’ Facebook in 2018 and make it a healthier forum for discussions, founder and CEO Mark Zuckerberg acknowledged that challenge would take more than a single year.
+After pledging to “fix” Facebook in 2018 and make it a healthier forum for discussions, founder and CEO Mark Zuckerberg acknowledged that challenge would take more than a single year.
 Still, Zuckerberg is committing to another “personal challenge” in 2019: host a series of public discussions about the future of technology in society.

-Here’s Zuckerberg’s on what some of the discussions might cover, pulled from his Facebook note:
+Here’s Zuckerberg on what some of the discussions might cover, pulled from his Facebook note:

 Do we want technology to keep giving more people a voice, or will traditional gatekeepers control what ideas can be expressed?
 Should we decentralize authority through encryption or other means to put more power in people’s hands?
 In a world where many physical communities are weakening, what role can the internet play in strengthening our social fabric?
 How do we build an internet that helps people come together to address the world’s biggest problems that require global-scale collaboration?
 How do we build technology that creates more jobs rather than just building AI to automate things people do?
 What form will this all take now that the smartphone is mature?
 And how do we keep up the pace of scientific and technological progress across fields?